Package Settings (packages.yaml)¶

 packages.yaml begins with a

 by a list of package names.
-To specify externals, add a
+To specify externals, add an

-token under the package name, which lists externals in a
+attribute under the package name, which lists externals.

 well-defined as reasonably possible.
 If a